-- Manage symptoms of Crohn's disease
+- Manage symptoms of ulcerative colitis

 - Maintain normal bowel function

 - Keep well nourished

-Diet Recommendations for Crohn's Disease
+Diet Recommendations for Ulcerative Colitis

-People living with Crohn's disease often have periods of remission (mild or no symptoms) in addition to periods of flare-up (moderate or severe symptoms).
-The diet recommendations for Crohn's disease depend on whether you are in a remission period or a flareup period.
+People living with ulcerative colitis often have periods of remission (mild or no symptoms) in addition to periods of flare-up (moderate or severe symptoms).
+The diet recommendations for ulcerative colitis depend on whether you are in a remission period or a flare-up period.
 Follow the diet recommendations that are appropriate for the period that you are in (see Flare-up Period or Remission Period below).